Sri Lanka women's national cricket team: 2010s

-In 2014, allegations of sexual abuse by Sri Lanka officials surfaced.
-Some players were apparently compelled to perform sexual favours for the officials in order to earn and/or keep their place in the national team.
+In 2014, allegations of sexual abuse by Sri Lanka officials surfaced in the media.
+Some players were apparently compelled to perform sexual favours for the officials to earn or keep their place in the national team.

 On 2013 Women's Cricket World Cup, Sri Lanka beat England in a pool match, which was a major upset in Women's ODI history.
 England are world's top ranked team and Sri Lanka is in underdog status, but this win gave a full of attention in World Cricket.
 Sri Lanka women next beat India women and finally they finished as fifth in the rankings.

 On 8 August 2018, after a five-year gap since his previous spell in charge, Harsha de Silva was reappointed as the head coach of the team by the SLC.